ErwinZhou/ErwinZhou.github.io/_pages/projects.md

     <h2 style="margin-top: 0;">Internet Database Development 2023: NukeClear Vision</h2>
     <p><strong>Yuchen Zhou</strong>, Xiaoyang Ji, Tongxi Wu, Yafei Hu</p>
     <p><a href="https://en.nankai.edu.cn/">Nankai University</a> • <a href="https://encyber.nankai.edu.cn/">College of Cyber Science</a></p>
-    <p><strong>Overview:</strong> The final project of this course is developing a website aimed at raising awareness about the dangers of nuclear pollution.
+    <p><strong>Overview:</strong> The final project of this course is to develop a website aimed at raising awareness about the dangers of nuclear pollution.
 The goal is to educate the public on the severity of nuclear pollution and promote actions to reduce its impact.</p>
     <p><strong>Keywords:</strong> Web Development, Yii2, HTML&CSS, SQL</p>
     <p><strong>Outcomes:</strong> [<a href="https://github.com/user-attachments/assets/4a0b9b23-77d3-475d-8dad-89f9ed99819f">Demo</a>] [<a href="https://github.com/NKU-Data-Titans/NKU-InternetDatabaseDevelopment2023/tree/main/yii2/data/team">Report</a>] [<a href="https://github.com/NKU-Data-Titans/NKU-InternetDatabaseDevelopment2023">Code</a>]</p>
   </div>